floresql/Tableau-Projects-Cornell/README.md

-# Cornell University Data Science with SQL and Tableau Certificate
+# Data Science with SQL and Tableau Certificate
+# - Cornell University

 Welcome to my Tableau Public profile repository!
 This repository serves as a gateway to explore my Tableau visualizations created as part of the Cornell University Data Science Certificate program.
 [Tableau Public Profile](https://public.tableau.com/app/profile/floresql.123/vizzes)